hashgraph/hedera-mirror-node/docs/design/block-streams.md

 public class BlockFileTransformer implements StreamFileTransformer<RecordFile, BlockFile> {

     /**
-     *   Transforms the block file into a record file and calculates the block hash
-     *   The transformation uses a mapping of block fields to record file fields
+     *   Transforms the block file into a record file.
+The transformation uses a mapping of block fields to record file
-     *   Block items are only iterated once in the transform method
+     *   fields.
+Block items are only iterated once in the transform method.
-     *   State changes are accumulated and used for calculating the block hash *
-     *   If the Block File contains a Wrapped Record File, then convert the Wrapped Record File to a Record File */
+     */
     @Override
     public RecordFile transform(BlockFile block);

-    // The transaction hash will not be included in the block stream output so we will need to calculate it private byte[] calculateTransactionHash(EventTransaction transaction);
 }
 ```